publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch6/m__us_usc_t16_s698u–3.md

     (e) __Unit of National Park System__

-        The Preserve shall be a unit of the National Park System for all purposes, including the purpose of exercising authority to charge entrance and admission fees under section 460l–6a of this title.
+        The Preserve shall be a unit of the National Park System for all purposes, including the purpose of exercising authority to charge entrance and admission fees under [section 100904 of title 54][/us/usc/t54/s100904].

     (f) __Agreement and donations__